 Some of the best coffee houses in the world, and a bar on every street.
-Small Fiat cars operate as taxis and the legendary Volkswagen Beetle is a typical car on the roads.
+Small Fiat cars operate as taxis, and the legendary Volkswagen Beetle is a typical car on the roads.

-Asmara might lack famous tourist sites, but they certainly have some interesting ones, like the infamous Military Tank Graveyard, or a Fiat Service Station dating back to 1939.
+Asmara might lack famous tourist sites, but they certainly have some interesting ones, like the infamous Military Tank Graveyard or a Fiat Service Station dating back to 1939.

-Or surprisingly a statue of the famous Russian writer Alexander Pushkin?
+Or, surprisingly, a statue of the famous Russian writer Alexander Pushkin?

 Do visit one of many colonial Italian Cinemas around the city which are now used to screen English Football during the weekends.
 You can also visit a church or Mosque.

-Bravehearts can try some more exciting climbing illegally onto the roof of the Nayla hotel which is the tallest building in the country to get a great 360 view over the city.
+Bravehearts can try some more exciting climbing illegally onto the roof of the Nayla hotel, which is the tallest building in the country, to get a great 360 view over the city.

 According to Wikitravel, it supposes to be a rooftop bar at the roof of the Nayla Hotel, but that´s many years ago.
 The bar looked like it had been closed down for years.

 He only saw me while leaving and asked me what I was doing.
 I simply replied that I was just looking for the bar to enjoy a cold beer.
 He didn’t seem to care too much.

-So when in Asmara and Eritrea so will you actually have to be social, not online but in real life.
+So when in Asmara and Eritrea, so will you actually have to be social, not online but in real life.

 Additional Information About Asmara.

 The only way to reach Asmara is by flight to Asmara International Airport.
-There are international flights from, Cairo, Sudan, Dubai, Istanbul and Milan.
+There are international flights from Cairo, Sudan, Dubai, Istanbul and Milan.

 Foreigners will need to get a travel permit to leave Asmara to go anywhere in the country.
 Unfortunately, it is not a permit for the whole country because you will need a separate permit for every part of the country.
-The permits are obtained from the office of Ministry of Tourism and Information which is located across from the St. Joseph’s Cathedral.
+The permits are obtained from the office of the Ministry of Tourism and Information, which is located across from the St. Joseph’s Cathedral.

-The permits are not issued on the spot (except for the Tank Graveyard Permit) and can take few days if not weeks to obtain.
+The permits are not issued on the spot (except for the Tank Graveyard Permit) and can take few days, if not weeks, to obtain.
 So if your planning to visit Eritrea and want to explore outside the capital, get in touch with one of the travel agencies in the country to help you sort out the permits before you arrive.

 Money is another hassle in Eritrea.
 There´s NO ATM´s in the country.
 So you will need to bring all the money you will need with you.
-USD is the currency to bring.
+USD is the currency to take.

-If you change money at the official rate then Eritrea can be pretty expensive.
+If you change money at the official rate, then Eritrea can be pretty expensive.
 To get a better rate, try black markets.
-The rate is much better but it´s strictly illegal.
+The rate is much better, but it´s strictly illegal.